Comments from readers

 ---To your latest book – BRAVO!
 What a story, We finished it today.
 Where on earth did you get this idea?
 By far your best one yet!

 ---What a wonderful story with a very timely message.
 You have a flair for writing...Your characters are believable and true, serious and full of fun and a real understanding of the great healing power of pets...You have done a lot of research and make it work in a novelistic sense.
 You do a fine job describing the war scene.
 There is heart felt sentiment without getting sentimental...just enough religion to serve the novel's message without becoming pentecostal...nicely plotted to a perfect conclusion.

-The Moral . . . is a fun collection od stories we can all relate to, told in a way that is full of witty tongue-in-cheek humor.
-Rats that never disappear id my favorite though the story of touring Switzerland and an encounter with a snooty hotel managers and waiters is a close second.
+--The Moral . . . is a fun collection of stories to which we can all relate, told in a way that is full of witty tongue-in-cheek humor.
+Rats that never disappear is my favorite.
+The story of touring Switzerland and an encounter with a snooty hotel managers and waiters is a close second.